ROYAL ATLANTIS: AD COPY

 Million-pound properties on Dubai's famous palm.
 It's not often you get the chance to sell something like this.

-For this project, I worked closely with a London marketing company to align copy with their stunning visuals.
-The copy had to match the exclusivity and prestige of a the product offering, and the tone had to suit the publications in which the ads would feature.
+For this project, I worked closely with a London-based creative agency.
+My task was to write bold, eye-catching copy that fit with their stunning visuals.
+The copy had to match the exclusivity and prestige of the product offering, and the tone had to suit the publications in which the ads would feature.

 The final ads were printed in The Financial Times, Al Bayan, and The Economist, and were translated into several languages.